 – you have access to hot, real food and fresh coffee when you need it: that’s bliss and so different to a normal Everesting where you end up craving things like this, but may not have access to them

 – you have access to a toilet!
 Bliss.
 In real life, your chosen climb rarely has convenient access to a toilet.
-In three of my six IRL Everestings, there was no toilet at all!
+In four of my eight IRL Everestings, there was no toilet at all!

 – watching films staves off boredom in a way it’s impossible to replicate outside